kazooxd/Snake_Game/README.md

 Or when you hit yourself.
 Everytime you eat a piece of food (red dot), the game adds 1 to the score.

-If you eat your tail, it's game over.

 ![image](https://github.com/user-attachments/assets/43fb839e-863a-4cf0-bc9b-d95e81bb7628)